hypergradient/geostat/DEV.md

         show_source: True
 ```

-To document a function named `function_name` implemented in `file_name` that is not yet documented, add the following lines to `api.md`
+To document a function named `function_name` implemented in `file_name` that is not yet documented, add the following lines to a new or an existing Markdown file in the `docs` folder.
 ```
 ::: src.geostat.file_name.function_name
     options: